 The Community Justice Unit wants to hear the issues that plague residents of Essex County.
 Armed with the assistance of local law enforcement agencies and non profit groups, the Unit addresses the needs of Essex County residents.
 Representatives from the Unit attend block association meetings and community forums to address issues of crime.
 The Unit partners with community members throughout Essex County in an effort to shed light on the positive side of law enforcement.

 Children & Adolescent Programs

 The Community Justice Unit sponsors youth symposiums that address critical issues pertinent to young people; thus working to reduce risk factors of delinquency.
 Nearly five hundred middle and high school students from Essex County attend the full day conferences, which feature interactive workshops on making positive choices, the dangers of drugs and gangs along with ways to be safe while surfing the “Net”.
 Elementary school students learn about various careers in law, government and medicine through the Community Justice Unit’s “Project I C.A.N.”
 (I Can Achieve Now) program.
 Also, since 2000, the Community Justice Unit has conducted a unique five week Summer Intern Program to introduce rising high school seniors to various careers in law, law enforcement and local government.
 Please see above regarding the 2021 program.

 Members from the Essex County Prosecutor’s Office provide workshops on a range of topics for schools and local organizations.
 Workshops on bullying, child abuse, domestic violence, gang awareness, Internet safety, juvenile justice, victimization and an overview of the Essex County Prosecutor’s Office are provided by experts in their field.

-The Community Justice Unit provided workshops to nearly 3,000 Essex County residents in 2015!
+The Community Justice Unit provided workshops to over 5,000 Essex County residents in 2019!